s175549/deep_rl/README.md

 Helper functions for the replay buffer, plotting and saving results to 'experiments', initializing the agents, and illustrating agent performance by rendering the enviroment in 'human' mode.

 ### agents
+The base model that DQN and REINFORCE inherits from are in `model.py` that initializes a neural network with two hidden layers, an Adam optimizer, learning rate scheduler and criterion.
+It also has a standard forward function.

 ## Results on LunarLander-v2

 ### DQN
+Selected hyperparameters: "num_frames": 200000, "num_epochs": 4, "batch_size": 32, num_hidden": [128, 64], "alpha": 0.0001, "buffer_size": 20000, "eps": 1.0, "eps_end": 0.001, "eps_decay": 0.01

 #### Returns per episode
 ![Alt Text](experiments/LunarLander-v2_DQN/returns.png)